CSCfi/csc-user-guide/docs/apps/pytorch.md

 ### Example batch script

-Example batch script for reserving one GPU and 1/4 of the available CPU cores in a single node:
+Example batch script for reserving one GPU and a corresponding proportion of the available CPU cores in a single node:

 === "Puhti"
     ```bash